-We've offered up all kinds of breakfast ideas this week – sweet
+We've offered up all kinds of breakfast ideas this week – sweet, savory, beautiful, light, playful, portable and vegan.

 But to get a better idea of the kind of food that will really keep us going throughout the day, we turned to an expert.